Khovanskii bases, higher rank valuations and tropical geometry: Valuations from prime cones

 \section{Valuations from prime cones}

-As before, let $A$ be a finitely generated algebra and domain and let $\B$ be a finite set of algebra generators for $A$ giving rise to a presentation $A \cong \k[\x] / I$.
-This section concerns the proof of one of the main results of the paper (Theorem \ref{th-intro-main2} from the introduction). {First we describe the construction of a valuation on $A$ from a prime cone $C \subset \T(I) \cap \GR(I)$ such that $\B$ is a finite Khovanskii basis for this valuation (see below for the definition of a prime cone).
-Moreover, we show that this valuation has an adapted basis (Definition \ref{def-adapted-basis}).
+Recall that $A$ is a finitely generated algebra and domain and $\B$ is a finite set of algebra generators for $A$ giving rise to a presentation $A \cong \k[\x] / I$.
+This section concerns the proof of one of the main results of the paper (Theorem \ref{th-intro-main2} from the introduction). {First we describe the construction of a valuation on $A$ from a prime cone $C \subset \T(I)$ such that $\B$ is a finite Khovanskii basis for this valuation (see below for the definition of a prime cone).
+Moreover, we show that if $C \subset \GR(I)$ this valuation has an adapted basis (Definition \ref{def-adapted-basis}).
 When $A$ is positively graded and $\B$ consists of homogeneous elements, the valuation corresponding to $C$ is subductive (Definition \ref{def-subductive-val}).}

 Let $I \subset \k[\x]$ be a prime ideal and let $C \subset \T(I)$ be an open cone in the tropical variety of $I$ such that for any $\u_1, \u_2 \in C$ we have $\In_{\u_1}(I) = \In_{\u_2}(I)$.
 For example, this is the case if $C$ is chosen from the Gr\"obner fan of the homogenization $I_h$ of $I$.
 Recall that this common initial ideal is denoted by $\In_C(I)$